libAtoms/workflow/_sources/operations.calculators.md

 In principle, any ASE calculator can be parallelized using Workflow.
 The parallelization happens at `Atoms` object level.
 That is, if we wanted to get single-point energies & forces on 16 `Atoms` structures and using 16 cores, all 16 `Atoms` objects would get processed at the same time, each on a single core.

-## Parallelize with `generic.run()`
+## Parallelize with `generic.calculate()`

 In ASE, we iterate over all `Atoms` objects, initialize a calculator, set it to an `Atoms` object and call it to evaluate energies and forces sequentially.
-In Workflow, with `generic.run` we define a way to initialize a calculator, define where from and to read and write configurations (`ConfigSet` and `OutputSpec`) and set a directive for how many cores to parallelize over.
+In Workflow, with `generic.calculate` we define a way to initialize a calculator, define where from and to read and write configurations (`ConfigSet` and `OutputSpec`) and set a directive for how many cores to parallelize over.

 The calculator has to be defined as a tuple of `(Calculator, [args], **kwargs)`, for example